2009 attack on the Sri Lanka national cricket team

-The 2009 attack on the Sri Lanka national cricket team occurred on 3 March 2009, when a bus carrying Sri Lankan cricketers, part of a larger convoy, was fired upon by 12 gunmen near Gaddafi Stadium in Lahore, Pakistan.
+On 3 March 2009, a bus carrying Sri Lankan cricketers, part of a larger convoy, was fired upon by 12 gunmen near Gaddafi Stadium in Lahore, Pakistan.
 The cricketers were on their way to play the third day of the second Test against the Pakistani cricket team.
 Six members of the Sri Lanka national cricket team were wounded and six Pakistani policemen and two civilians were killed.

 The attack was believed to have been carried out by the Lashkar-e-Jhangvi.
 In August 2016, three of the terrorists involved in the attack were killed during a police raid in Lahore.
 In October, the attack's mastermind was killed in eastern Afghanistan during a military operation, while hiding there.

 Background of the tour

 The safety of touring cricket teams in Pakistan had long been an issue.
 In May 2002, New Zealand abandoned their Test series in Pakistan after a suicide bomb attack outside their hotel.
 However, they returned in the 2003/2004 season to fulfill their commitments.
 Australia had refused to tour in October 2002 on safety grounds.
 The Sri Lankan cricket team was in Pakistan as a replacement for the Indian team, who had pulled out after the terrorist attacks in Mumbai.
 In order to persuade the Sri Lankan team to visit, the Pakistan government offered to give them presidential-style security, which they failed to provide to the Sri Lankan team.
 The series was the first Test tour of Pakistan since South Africa visited in October 2007.